RootMyTV/RootMyTV.github.io/README.md

 #### Step #0.2 - General Data Protocol Redirection

-There's a minor problem with establishing the connection with SSAP websocket server.
-While we all believe in utter chaos, we don't feel very comfortable with serving our exploit over plain HTTP, which would be the only way of avoiding Mixed Content prevention policies. (by default https origins are not allowed to communicate with plain http endpoints)
+There's a minor problem with establishing the connection with the SSAP websocket server.
+While we all believe in utter chaos, we don't feel very comfortable with serving our exploit over plaintext HTTP, which would be the only way of avoiding Mixed Content prevention policies. (by default, https origins are not allowed to communicate with plaintext http endpoints)

 While [some newer Chromium versions](https://chromium.googlesource.com/chromium/src.git/+/130ee686fa00b617bfc001ceb3bb49782da2cb4e) do allow Mixed Content communication with `localhost`, that was not the case